roma-glushko/roma-glushko.github.io/content/blog/how-i-built-my-ml-workstation/index.md

 **The number of PCI ports** is another thing to consider.
 Since PCI ports are used to connect GPUs, you need to plan ahead your build and rooms for upgrades (to be able to add more cards in the future, for example).
 Also, pay attention that, effectively, graphic cards take more than one slot of space.
 We want to have **as much space as possible** between cards for **better air cooling**.

-Also, I'm pretty sure you would be happy to have build-in WiFi adapter.
+Also, I'm pretty sure you would be happy to have built-in WiFi adapter.
 Otherwise, the only way to connect a PC would be via ethernet cable which is not always convenient (or just buy an external adapter).

 ### CPU